Quick Loader

 Click on the Open Input File

 into the Input Text box, or you can select the file from your local drive.
-Keep below things in mind with regards to input file.
+Keep below things in mind with regard to

 - App supports loading CSV/TSV/Json/Excel (.xlsx) files